 Smart Contract Developer Career Hub: Skills, Proof, Interview Prep and Jobs

-For smart contract developers, Web2 engineers moving into Web3, and hiring teams who want to understand what skills, proof, interview signals, and hiring patterns actually matter in smart contract roles.
+This Smart Contract Developer Career Hub is for Solidity developers, Web2 engineers moving into Web3, junior blockchain developers, and hiring teams trying to understand what actually creates trust in smart contract roles.

 What this hub covers